SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 # Novice
 * No abilities.
 Low, balanced stats.
 Power scales all damage types.

-# Melee (or just close-range?)
+# Melee
 * Scale melee damage only
 * Base ability could be a toggle to increase damage at the cost of defense or vice versa.
 * Maybe rework these classes to work for other damage types so long as the hits occur within close-range?

-### Blood Knight
+### Blood Knight (concept nearly complete)
 * _Has a Bloodforce mechanic that regenerates life when high, degenerates life when low, and gradually returns to a midpoint.
 Abilities drain the resource for powerful effects while simultaneously pushing towards degeneration.
 Bloodforce can be quickly filled at the cost of life.
 At any moment, the Blood Knight can focus on building up Bloodforce to sustain (and offset the life cost) or risk death to deal massive damage._
-* Has a Bloodforce resource with a capacity of 100
+* Resource: Bloodforce
+  * Capacity is 100
   * 50 is the base level.
 Every second, it increases/decreases by 1 towards 50.
-   * When <40, life degens
+  * When <40, life degenerates
-   * When >60, life regens
+  * When >60, life regenerates
+* Ability 1: Sacrifice
-* The first ability consumes life to produce Bloodforce
+  * Consume life to create Bloodforce
+* Ability 1 Alternate: Blood Rage
+  * Toggles a status that drains Bloodforce to increase Damage
+* Ability 2 and 2 Alternate: ???
-* Other ablities consume Bloodforce for powerful effects:
+  * consume Bloodforce for a powerful effect:
-   * These effects should be powerful enough to be worth the risk of spending life and/or incurring degen
+    * These effects should be powerful enough to be worth the risk of spending life and/or incurring degeneration
-   * Maybe a toggle that drains Bloodforce to increase Damage
     * Maybe a skill to massively boost the damage of the next hit
     * Maybe a wave that inflicts a strong bleed

-### Berserker?
-* Attack speed class with a rage mechanic of some kind
-* maybe shouts/warcrys?

 ### Guardian
 * Tank class
-* abilities focusing on blocking, generating threat, and perhaps reflecting damage
+* Abilities could include blocking, generating threat, perhaps reflecting damage, etc.
-* blocking just before recieving an attack should have a bonus
+* blocking just before receiving an attack should have a bonus
 * Might have an ability that hooks on to a target and pulls them in.
-Could recieve less damage from hooked enemies.
+Could receive less damage from hooked enemies.
 At high level, could hook all nearby targets that you have sight of.
 This skill would not pull targets that are immune to knockback.
-In boss fights it could reduce incomming damage from the boss and help group up the adds.
+In boss fights it could reduce incoming damage from the boss and help group up the adds.

 ### Maybe a Rune Knight or Magic Knight?
 * something to add range or projectiles to pure melee weapons?